Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: IV. Anomalous spectral shift in two examples

 Here $\hat H_{\rm HO}$ and $\hat L_z$ share the common set of eigenstates

 where $n_R$ and $n_L$ are integers that characterize an eigenstate.
 According to the Eq.(8), the AM-dependent spectral shift of the state $|\phi_{n_R,n_L}\rangle$ is given by

 For the ground state of the 2D quantum Harmonic oscillator, $\langle \hat L_z\rangle_n=0$, and AM-dependent spectral shift vanishes.
 However, a spectral gap of size $m\omega^2\xi^2/2 $ emerges for the originally degenerated first excited states (i.e., $|\phi_{1,0}\rangle$ and $|\phi_{0,1}\rangle$) with different angular momentum.
 The CL shift remains a constant due to $\nabla^2 V(r)=m\omega^2$ in this special case.
 In addition to the two prototypical examples, our approach is applicable to a wide range of real experimental systems \cite{khitrova2006vacuum,toida2013vacuum}.
-For instance, one could measure the spectral shift of Rydberg atoms, superconducting circuits, quantum dots or excitons in transition-metal dichalcogenides, which can be effectively described by an hydrogen atom model \cite{PhysRevA.56.1443,gramich2014lamb,zhou2015berry,PhysRevLett.115.166802}.
+For instance, one could measure the spectral shift of Rydberg atoms, superconducting circuits, quantum dots or excitons in transition-metal dichalcogenides, which can be effectively described by an hydrogen atom model \cite{PhysRevA.56.1443,gramich2014lamb,zhou2015berry,PhysRevLett.115.166802}. { To assess the validity of our analytical results in the strong coupling regime (i.e., $g \sim 1$), we perform exact numerical diagonalization in an extended Hilbert space that includes both electronic and photonic degrees of freedom.
+Remarkably, the numerical calculations serve as a direct benchmark, confirming the effectiveness of our analytical predictions, even in the strong coupling regime (see numerical benchmarks section). }